Skip to main content

 Timed export can add another layer, but it needs more care.
 Legacy Flux-style setups were built around different import and export bands, so a battery could be charged when electricity was cheaper and exported during a more valuable period.

-That idea still matters for existing customers on legacy Flux arrangements, but it should not be presented as the default route for new switchers.
-Flux has been closed to new customers, and Octopus export prices also changed from 1 March 2026.
+That idea still matters for solar-and-battery homes, but it should not be presented as automatic savings.
+Standard Flux is the current manual route to check, while Intelligent Octopus Flux is the automated option only when available and eligible.
 Check the live Octopus tariff and export pages before building a plan around timed export income.

 If you are choosing from current options, think in terms of a practical export plan rather than a named legacy tariff.
 Ask whether your export rate rewards timing, whether your battery and inverter can follow that schedule reliably, and whether the extra export value is worth giving up some stored energy that you might otherwise use at home.